 The theme song, written by show creator & producer Sherwood Schwartz, was performed by The Peppermint Trolley Company for the show's first season.
 During filming, Christopher Knight was overheard singing the theme on set, and the show's producers hit on the idea of the Brady kids performing the show's introduction.
 From season two on, the kids sang the theme, which was re-arranged and re-recorded each year.

 The names of Mike's and Carol's previous spouses were never mentioned & kept top secret to watchers, of the five season run, throughout this shows five season run.
 In fact, the only time a picture was shown of Mike's previous wife was in the pilot The Brady Bunch: The Honeymoon (1969) when one was held by Bobby.

 The Brady's home address was 4222 Clinton Way.
 Their telephone number was 762-0799 - mentioned just once by Jan in The Brady Bunch: The Not-So-Ugly Duckling (1970).
+Bobby also mentions their phone number in the Joe Namath episode.
 Even though it was widely known that the show was set in the Los Angeles suburbs, the name of the specific town they lived in was never mentioned.

 Robert Reed refused to be in the pie throwing segment of The Brady Bunch: Welcome Aboard (1974), for there was no speaking dialogues.
 He called it "dumb" as if it were still silent movies of Keystone Cops' era.